|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-During early April 1943 this aircraft was based at Ballale Airfield.
+During early April 1943 this aircraft was operating land based from Ballale Airfield.
 Likely, this Val was damaged on April 7, 1943 during Operation I-Go Sakusen and was parked on the west side of the runway likely due to damage or was disabled by bombing raids against Ballale Island.
 While parked, a nearby bomb blast blew the aircraft forward onto its nose and set fire to the center fuel.
 Likely, usable parts were removed by the Japanese during 1943 including both tail stabilizers, armament and the engine.

 This Val remained in situ on Ballale Island.
 Until the middle 1970s, this aircraft remained in situ with the nose pointed downward and tail elevated upward.
 Since the 1970s, a large rectangular piece of the left side of the fuselage was cut onward and removed.
 Sometime later, it came to rest flat on the ground.

 Pacific Aircraft Wrecks page 27 (upper), 55 (upper & middle)